-- One connector in the connect-equation must reference a declared component, and if the other connector is an undeclared element in a declared expandable connector it is handled as follows (elements that are only potentially present are not seen as declared): - The expandable connector instance is automatically augmented with a new component having the used name and corresponding type. - If the undeclared component is subscripted, an array variable is created, and a connection to the specific array element is performed.
-Introducing elements in an array gives an array with at least the specified elements, other elements are either not created or have a default value (i.e. as if they were only potentially present, and the same note regarding the use of size also applies here). - If the variable on the other side of the connect-equation is input or output the new component will be either input or output to satisfy the restrictions in section 9.3 for a nonexpandable connector.
+- 1. If a connect-equation references a potentially present component as part of the argument it will be marked as being present, which will allow a connection to an undeclared connector inside it.
+The rule does not apply for the complete argument. - 2.
+After that at least one connector in the connect equation must reference a declared component. - 3.
+If the other connector is undeclared it must be in a declared component and is handled as follows: - The expandable connector instance is automatically augmented with a new component having the used name and corresponding type. - If the undeclared component is subscripted, an array variable is created, and a connection to the specific array element is performed.
+Introducing elements in an array gives an array with at least the specified elements, other elements are either not created or have a default value (i.e., as if they were only potentially present, and the same note regarding the use of size also applies here). - If the variable on the other side of the connect-equation is input or output the new component will be either input or output to satisfy the restrictions in section 9.3 for a non-expandable connector.